EliHei2/segger_dev/README.md

-# 🍳 Welcome to segger
+# 🍳 Welcome to segger!

 **segger** is a cutting-edge tool for **cell segmentation** in **single-molecule spatial omics** datasets.
 By leveraging **graph neural networks (GNNs)** and heterogeneous graphs, segger offers unmatched accuracy and scalability.